All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

-\begin{proof} We obtain $G_W$ from $G$ by first deleting $W$ and then adding a copy of $K_\omega$, the complete graph on countably many vertices, which we join completely to the neighbourhood of $W$.
-Applying \autoref{thm1} to $G_W$, we obtain a nested set $N'$ of separations of finite order such that any two vertex ends of $G_W$ are distinguished efficiently by a separation in $N'$.
-Let $\tau$ be the vertex end to which the rays of the newly added copy of $K_\omega$ belong.
-Let $N''$ consist of those separations in $N'$ that distinguish $\tau$ efficiently from some other vertex end.
-As the separations in $N''$ distinguish efficiency, no $X\in N''$ contains an edge incident with a vertex of the newly added copy of $K_\omega$.
+\begin{proof} We obtain the graph $G_W$ from the graph $G$ by first deleting the vertex set $W$ and then adding a copy of the complete graph\footnote{By $K_\omega$ we denote the complete graph on countably many vertices.} $K_\omega$ in such a way that it is joined completely to the neighbourhood of $W$ in $G$.
+Applying \autoref{thm1} to the graph $G_W$, yields a nested set $\Ncal'$ of separations of finite order such that any two vertex-ends of $G_W$ are distinguished efficiently by a separation in $\Ncal'$.
+Let $\tau$ be the vertex-end to which the rays of the newly added copy of $K_\omega$ belong.
+Let $\Ncal''$ consist of those separations in $\Ncal'$ that distinguish $\tau$ efficiently from some other vertex-end.
+By reversing separations in $\Ncal''$ if necessary, we may assume that the added graph $K_\omega$ is included in the side $A$ for every separation $(A,B)\in \Ncal''$.
+As the separations in $\Ncal''$ distinguish efficiently, for no separation $(A,B)$ in $\Ncal''$ the side $B$ contains a vertex of the added graph $K_\omega$.